 The accompanying condensed consolidated balance sheet as of June 30, 2020, the condensed consolidated statements of operations and comprehensive loss and statements of cash flows for the six months ended June 30, 2019 and 2020 and the condensed consolidated statements of redeemable convertible preferred stock and stockholders' (deficit) equity for the six months ended June 30, 2019 and 2020 are unaudited.
-The unaudited interim financial statements have been prepared on the same basis as the audited annual consolidated financial statements, and in the opinion of management reflect all adjustments, which include only normal recurring adjustments necessary for the fair statement of the Company's financial position as of June 30, 2020 and the results of its operations and its cash flows for the six months ended June 30, 2019 and 2020.
-Financial statement disclosures for the six months ended June 30, 2019 and 2020 are condensed and do not include all disclosures required for an annual set of financial statements in accordance with GAAP.
+The unaudited interim financial statements have been prepared on the same basis as the audited annual consolidated financial statements, and in the opinion of management reflect all adjustments, which include only normal recurring adjustments necessary for the fair statement of the Company's financial statement disclosures for the six months ended June 30, 2019 and 2020 are condensed and do not include all disclosures required for an annual set of financial statements in accordance with GAAP.